 Bring Recommendations

-A great way to combat a resume gap is by bringing in strong recommendations.
-You can use a past employer’s or coworkers to support your resume gap explanations, and to prove that you have been and can be a great employee.
+A great way to combat an employment gap on resume is by bringing in strong recommendations.
+You can use a past employer’s or coworkers to support your employment gap, and to prove that you have been and can be a great worker.

 As long as you follow those simple steps, you’re bound to have a successful interview.
-Being aware, confident, and prepared is much more important to hiring managers than whether or not you have an employment gap.
+Being aware, confident, and prepared is much more important to hiring managers than whether or not you have employment gaps on resume

 Explaining Common Resume Gaps